Skip to content

 November 25, 2009: Irina underwent a successful surgery, and she is now recovering.

-January 6, 2010: We are restarting fundraising for Irina.
-She has a serious post-operative complication, a pleurisy.
+January 6, 2010: Irina has a serious post-operative complication, a pleurisy.
 We urgently need to raise 5,000 euros.

 February 22, 2010: Irina is already at home.
-All the bills from the clinic were paid for.
 Unfortunately, she is still fighting post-operative complications.
 Irina is continuing therapy with antibiotics and other medications.
 Her pacemaker is working well.

 May 27, 2010: Irina came to a clinic in Halle, Germany.
 The examination of her pacemaker revealed that one of the electrodes was infected.
-This caused the post-surgery complications Irina has been fighting.
+This caused the post-surgery complications.
 The electrode will have to be removed, cleared of infection and installed back.
-We are now waiting for bill estimates.

 July 14, 2010: Irina was operated and the infected electrode was removed without damage to the lung.
 Irina spent 6 days in intensive care but now she feels better.